 The professor gave a very academic look that gave the impression the professor just realized he was talking to a mere mortal, not some ivory tower intellectual back at Caltech.
 The president was about to comment on that but Fischer shook himself and started again.
 “Simply put Mr. President, these aliens are capable of producing honest-to-God shields around their ships.
 These shields can keep anything from lasers to nuclear weapons from striking their hulls.”

-The president sat back in the couch heavily.
+The president sat back on the couch heavily.
 “You mean to say that our weapons can’t touch them?”

 Fischer shook his head, almost violently.
 “That’s not what I said.
-I mean to say that their ships are capable of producing these fields using… let’s call them shield generators for lack of a better term.
+I mean to say that their ships can produce these fields using… let’s call them shield generators for lack of a better term.
 These shields don’t make their ships invulnerable.
 The concept of that is silly.
 Rather, it would take a significant amount of energy to pierce their shields and produce hits on their hulls.”

 “How much energy?”
 Thurman asked.
-Her military mind was already processing this new information in order to try and see if she could spot a weakness.
+Her military mind was already processing this new information to try and see if she could spot a weakness.

 “On the order of some of our lasers and grasers of course,” Fischer replied easily.
 “The sizes of their ships also determine the strength of their shields.
 You could only put so big and powerful a shield generator into a ship’s hull and not consume an unacceptable amount of energy and space.”